SSHGuard/sshguard/CONTRIBUTING.rst

    *attack_parser.y*, where the ``%token`` lines are.

 #.
 Add regular expressions for matching your new tokens in *attack_scanner.l*.
+   Avoid wildcard matches at the beginning of rules; this causes the number of lex DFA states to balloon, leading to slower compilation and larger code size.

 #.
 Add grammar rules for your attack in *attack_parser.y*.
 A good starting
    point is to look at how the existing signatures are matached from the